-More than 65 million Americans suffer from high blood pressure, according to “Your Guide to Lowering Your Blood Pressure with DASH.”
+More than 65 million Americans have high blood pressure, according to "Your Guide to Lowering Your Blood Pressure with DASH."
 This condition occurs when the force of blood against your artery walls is persistently higher than normal, which should be 120 millimeters of mercury, or mmHg, over 80 mmHg, or lower.
 If hypertension is not properly treated, it can lead to blindness, heart disease or kidney disease.
 Changing the type of milk you drink is just one part of a dietary approach to treating high blood pressure.

 Low-Fat or Fat-Free